mandelsoft/ttyprogress/README.md

 some progress is indicated by an appropriate indicator method like `Incr` on a `Bar` indicator.

-Once all indicators are added the `Progress` object can be closed.
+Once all indicators are added the `Context` object can be closed.
 It is not possible anymore o add more indicators to a closed group.
 With calling the `Wait` method, the calling Go routine waits until the group and all included indicators are closed.